 When a pedestrian is hit by a vehicle, the outcome is entirely one-sided.
 Unlike drivers or passengers, pedestrians have no protective structure, airbags, or seatbelts to absorb the force.
 As a result, their injuries are frequently severe, multi-systemic, and long-lasting.

-These injuries form the foundation of any pedestrian accident claim because harm’s nature, extent, and permanence directly determine the claim’s monetary value.
+These injuries form the foundation of any pedestrian accident claim because harm’s nature, extent, and permanency directly determine the claim’s monetary value.
 Because different injuries affect recovery, thorough medical documentation and legal representation are indispensable.

 Traumatic Brain Injuries (TBI)